SharjAhmed/rock-paper-scissors-lizard-spock/README.md

 * I confirm that the pages are responsive and functions correctly on all standard screen sizes using devtools.
 * I confirm that all text on the site is easily readable and easy to understand.
 * I confirm the game plays as it should:
-    * User choice is chosen as per user selection and computer is chosen randomly.
+    * Player choice is chosen as per player selection and computer is chosen randomly.
     * Game resets after either the player or computer reaches a score of 5.

 ## Roadblocks and difficulties